RanaAk/SyncChat/README.md

 - <span style="color: rgb(112, 188, 105); font-weight: 450; font-style: italic;">Voice & Video Calls:</span> Enable users to start voice or video conversations.
 - <span style="color: rgb(112, 188, 105); font-weight: 450; font-style: italic;">File Sharing: </span>Share documents and files along with messages.
 - <span style="color: rgb(112, 188, 105); font-weight: 450; font-style: italic;">Custom Emojis:</span> React to messages with emojis.

+## 📒 Notes

+This app can be a valuable reference for developers looking to build similar  applications, providing a well-designed UI and a variety of features.

+Note: I have not uploaded the entire project to GitHub for security reasons.
+If you need my project urgently, please email me at mehediakbar9@gmail.com.